-This isn’t unique to self-publishing, either.
+Building a platform isn’t unique to self-publishing, either.
 Traditional publishers look for authors with a platform in addition to quality writing.
 Even with major publishers, you’re not just selling the quality of your book, you’re selling your ability to reach an audience.

 So, what does this really mean?
 A platform just means people will notice and take an interest in what you have to say.
 The platform could be very broad — Tom Hanks could publish a book on just about anything, and rest assured that people would buy and read it.
 But it could also be highly specialized, such as a geneticist who’s been publishing academic papers for years, and is already well-known among fellow geneticists.
 For most authors, their platform will be smaller and usually more specialized.
 Maybe you’re a food blogger who’s ready to write a cookbook.
 Maybe you’ve been sharing photos on Instagram, gaining followers, and you’re ready to publish a photo book.
 Maybe you’ve been doing corporate speaking events and want to write a business book.

 If this is the case, try to build out that platform as much as possible — blog more frequently, reach out on social media, build an email list at your speaking events and on your website.
 However, if this doesn’t sound like your situation and you want to succeed as an author, it’s time to think ahead.
 Creating a platform from nothing isn’t easy.
 But it is very possible with enough planning and hard work, and it’s essential to publishing success in today’s crowded marketplace.
 Readers won’t notice your book just because it’s been published — they need to have a reason to seek it out.

 Social media is a great place to start.
-Pick a couple platforms that seem right for your content — Instagram is great for photos and other images; Twitter and Facebook are both great for posting links to written content.
+Pick a few platforms that seem right for your content — Instagram is great for photos and other images; Twitter and Facebook are both great for posting links to written content.
 The trick here is to post regularly and to offer content that people want.
 If you’re planning to publish a book of fiction, spend a year or two publishing short stories on your blog, with links posted on social media.
 If you’re a photographer, publish a few photos that you like, but which might not make the cut for the difficult task of narrowing them down for your book.
 Give followers just enough to get interested, while holding back enough to keep them curious about a book in the future.
 Building a following this way isn’t necessarily easy, but with time and hard, consistent work, it is absolutely possible.

 Once you start building a following, try to interact with and listen to your followers.
 Answer questions, respond to requests whenever possible.
 Make yourself a presence in groups and on message boards relevant to your subgenre or area of expertise.
-If you opt for paid social media promotion — make sure you’re not simply paying for ‘likes’ or ‘friends’.
+If you opt for paid social media promotion — make sure you’re not simply paying for ‘likes’ or ‘friends.’
 It takes active participants to really raise your social media profile.

-Platform building vs marketing
+Platform Building vs Marketing

-If you’re consistent with this, it will pay off.
-But you’ll need to leave yourself enough time to build this platform organically.
-You don’t want to seem like you’re only there to sell something.
-And in fact, you’re not just there to sell a product, you’re there to build a platform for yourself that could open up other avenues, such as speaking events.
-So try to offer some value, keep the explicit marketing to a minimum (especially early on) and just try to connect with your audience.
-Offering value will keep followers interested, and give potential readers good reason to follow you, join an email list, and eventually, buy your book.
+If you’re consistent with this, it will pay off; but you’ll need to leave yourself enough time to build this platform organically.
+You don’t want to seem like you’re only there to sell something; and in fact, you’re not just there to sell a product, you’re there to build a platform for yourself that could open up other avenues, such as speaking events.
+So try to offer some value, keep the explicit marketing to a minimum (especially early on), and just try to connect with your audience.
+Offering value will keep followers interested and give potential readers good reason to follow you, join an email list, and eventually buy your book.
 The key is to publish content that people can genuinely appreciate.

 Some authors may be ready to think bigger, especially if your book is already published, or about to be published.
 Take any available opportunities for speaking events and interviews.
 Look for opportunities with other blogs, podcasts, and even radio and television.

-After radio, we move on to online and print, to get the author’s writing in front of their audience.
-This where having a great author website can really pay off.
+After radio, we move on to online and print to get the author’s writing in front of their audience.
+This is where having a great author website can really pay off.
 We’ve gotten authors into publications like MarketWatch and Forbes.
 This goes such a long way toward establishing an author’s name as an expert in their field.